nus-cs2103-AY2223S2/tp/docs/team/johnchiahk.md

   * Mark and unmark feature of project
     * Determines if project is done or not done
     * Relevant tests implemented
+  * Summary containing information about the list of projects
-  * Created Json files to accommodate client and project list tests
+  * Create Json files to accommodate client and project list tests

 * **Documentation**:
   * Contributions to [User Guide](https://ay2223s2-cs2103t-t14-1.github.io/tp/UserGuide.html)